h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/autoencoder.rst

 ``autoencoder``
 ---------------

-- available in: Deep Learning
+- Available in: Deep Learning
 - Hyperparameter: no

 Description